strawmelonjuice/Cynthia-engine/docs/configuration/published.jsonc.md

 Within a `page` object, you can define the following properties:

+- `id`: The unique identifier of the post.
 - `title`: The title of the page.
 - `short`: A short description of the page.
 - `category`: The category this page belongs to.